t6s/tpp2021/index.md

    language is a difficult task.
 As an alternative approach, we consider translating the result of type checking to Coq.
-The expressiveness of Gallina's type system allows a type preserving translation, and its strong soundness properties ensures the safety of typed terms.
+The expressiveness of Gallina's type system allows a type preserving translation, and its strong soundness properties ensures the safety of typed terms.<br/>
    We developed a new backend for a subset of OCaml that generates a Coq version, such that one can verify that the result of their evaluation is the intended one.
 We plan to extend it to cover a large part of the language.